coreos/fleet/Documentation/deployment-and-configuration.md

 #### metadata

 Comma-delimited key/value pairs that are published with the local to the fleet registry.
-This data can be used directly by a client of fleet to make scheduling descisions.
+This data can be used directly by a client of fleet to make scheduling decisions.
 An example set of metadata could look like:

 	metadata="region=us-west,az=us-west-1"